vovapolu/ensime.github.io/editors/emacs/install.md

 Basic Scala support is provided by [`scala-mode`](/editors/emacs/scala-mode) which provides many features specific to Scala major mode editing and sbt support is provided by [`sbt-mode`](/editors/emacs/sbt-mode).
 Both modes can be used independently of ENSIME and you are encouraged to read their standalone documentation to understand the role that they play.

+Note that "stable" means "versioned release jars exist", not "it has less bugs".

-## Unstable / Developer Edition
+## Unstable Edition

-To use the unstable version of ENSIME from MELPA, change to `:pin melpa` (not recommended unless you are contributing to ENSIME):
+To use the unstable version of ENSIME from MELPA, change to `:pin melpa`:

 ```elisp
 (use-package ensime